stone-age-io/iot-ui/docs/composables-and-service.md

 The improved architecture enforces several best practices:

-1. **DRY Principle**: Avoid duplicating code by using the common patterns in `useApiOperation` and BaseService field mapping.
+1. **DRY Principle**: Avoid duplicating code by using the common patterns in `useApiOperation` and BaseService.

 2. **Single Responsibility**: Entity services focus on entity-specific functionality instead of duplicating CRUD operations.

 3. **Consistent Error Handling**: Use the standardized error handling in `useApiOperation` instead of implementing custom error handling.

-4. **Field Mapping**: Use the field mapping mechanism in BaseService to handle differences between API and client field names.
+4. **Consistent Field Naming**: Use consistent field names across all entities in the application.

 5. **Separation of Concerns**:
    - Services handle data access and API interactions